Joselio Hanson: Philadelphia Eagles

 In 2006, shortly after the conclusion of the NFL Europe season, Hanson was signed to a two-year contract by the Philadelphia Eagles.
 That season, Hanson played in all sixteen games for Philadelphia, starting one, garnering 26 solo tackles, nine assists, and thirteen pass deflections.
 In 2007 season, he again played in all sixteen games, starting four, and made 45 solo tackles and seven assists, along with a sack and a fumble recovery.
 This earned him a one-year contract for the 2008 season.

 Hanson's number was changed from 22 to 21 during the 2008 offseason, due to Asante Samuel signing with the team.
 On the Thanksgiving night game against the Arizona Cardinals, Hanson started in place of an injured Samuel and recorded his first career interception.
 In week 17 against the Dallas Cowboys, he returned a fumble 97 yards for his first career touchdown, as part of a victory that sent the Eagles to the playoffs.

 On February 20, 2009, Hanson agreed to a five-year contract with the Eagles, worth $21 million.
 He was scheduled to become an unrestricted free agent the following week.

-On November 11, 2009 it was announced that Hanson was to be suspended for the next four games of the season due to failing a drug test before the NFC Championship the previous season.
-On December 7, Hanson had his suspension lifted, and was able to play on the active roster for the remainder of the season.

 Hanson was released on September 3, 2011, during final roster cuts.
 Hanson was re-signed to a two-year contract by the Eagles on September 7, 2011.

 He was released again during final roster cuts on August 31, 2012.